Albertina Walker: Television appearances

 Walker appeared on The Oprah Winfrey Show, Good Morning America and The Tavis Smiley Show among others.
-Albertina Walker was a frequent guest on the nationally syndicated BET and Word television networks, Bobby Jones Gospel, Testify and Singsation.
+She was a frequent guest on the nationally syndicated BET and Word television networks, Bobby Jones Gospel, Testify and Singsation.

 Awards and honors

 Walker earned many awards and honors over her six decades of music ministry.
-Among them, a 1995 Grammy Award for the Best Traditional Gospel Album (Songs of The Church); 10 Grammy Award nominations; 5 Gold Records; 3 Stellar Awards; 3 Dove Awards; several Gospel Music Workshop of America Excellence Awards; an induction into the 2001 Gospel Music Hall of Fame in Nashville, Tennessee.
-President George Bush honored Albertina Walker for her contribution to gospel music on May 31, 2002.
-In 2005, the Grammys honored her contributions to the Gospel music industry.
-R.E.A.- Robert Estevis Award for the album, The Caravans, Paved The Way.
+Among them, a 1995 Grammy Award for the Best Traditional Gospel Album (Songs of The Church - Live in Memphis); 12 Grammy Award nominations; 5 Gold Records; 3 Stellar Awards; 3 Dove Awards; several Gospel Music Workshop of America Excellence Awards; an induction into the 2001 Gospel Music Hall of Fame in Nashville, Tennessee.
 She is also a recipient of a 2005 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.

+Grammy Awards

+The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
+Walker has won 1 award from 12 nominations.